 FPIES may be induced by solid food, including grains (rice, oats, barley, corn), meat and poultry (beef, chicken, turkey), eggs (egg white), vegetables and fruit (white potato, sweet potato, squash, string beans, mushroom, banana, apple, tomato), legumes (peanut, green peas, lentils), seafood (fish, crustaceans, mollusks), and the probiotic Saccharomyces boulardii (bacteria contains protein)” Indicates any food that has traces of “protein” could cause an FPIES reaction.

-Please note that all the foods indicated in that list, from multiple medical resources, have traces of protein.
+Please note that all the foods indicated in that list have traces of protein.

 Nobody wants to cause pain or injury to a baby, including us and the families that are trying to provide information to other families.
 So, please acquire as much information as possible before making a treatment choice.